thascius-rumpelschnick/angular-test/README.md

 8. To stop the application open a second terminal, run shell script (see step 4) and choose **option 5**

+9. Open your browser and go to <http://localhost:4200>

 ---

 ## Source Code